w3c/wai-tutorials/source/images/complex.html.erb.md

 	src="chart.png"
 	alt="Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3" longdesc="2014-first-qtr.html">
+<a href="2014-first-qtr.html">Long Description</a>
 ~~~

 {::nomarkdown}
 <%= code_end %>
 {:/nomarkdown}

 If the long description is published within an HTML element on the same page as the image, the `longdesc` value can simply contain a fragment identifier (“hash link”) to the element containing the long description.
-This fragment identifier consists of an `#` and the value of the `id` attribute of the `longdesc` element.
+This fragment identifier consists of an `#` and the value of the `id` attribute of the long description element.

+Usually this approach doesn’t need an additional link, if the description is in close proximity to the image.
+If this isn’t the case a visible link helps users to find the long description.

 {::nomarkdown}
 <%= code_start %>